Top Historic Destinations for Healthcare Travelers

 Also must-see: The President’s House: Freedom and Slavery in the Making of a New Nation.
 This 24-hour, open-air venue addresses the paradox of freedom and slavery in the first executive mansion, occupied by George Washington and John Adams).

-Down-time destinations: The Historic America Revolution Trail of Philadelphia, which leads to sites that are important in early America history; and the Railroad Museum of Pennsylvania in Strasburg.
+Down-time destinations: The Historic America Revolution Trail of Philadelphia, which leads to sites that are important in early American history; and the Railroad Museum of Pennsylvania in Strasburg.

 Start: Formally known as the Mission San Antonio de Valero, the Alamo is considered a cathedral by Texans and a symbol of the Texan spirit.
 Also must-see: Nearby, the River Walk (Paseo del Rio), which provides access to museums, the Mission Trail and the UNESCO-designated Missions National Historical Park.